vdevigere/Novi/README.md

 - `/flags` - Retrieve all flags
 - `/flags/<flag_name>` - Retrieve a specific flag by name

-- The web component relies on the DbClient to fetch the flags from a database and expose them via the the `/flags`  resource endpoint
+- The web component relies on the `novi.client` to fetch the flags from a database and expose them via the the `/flags`  resource endpoint

 ### Implementating Activations